Khyber Khan: Royal Indian Air Force (1942-1947)

-Pakistan Air Force
+Pakistan Air Force (1947-1972)

-After the partition, he was posted as Chief Flying Instructor PAF Conversion School.
+After the partition, he opted for the Pakistan Air Force and was posted as Chief Flying Instructor PAF Conversion School.

 Flt Lt.
-Khyber was among several officers flying liaison missions in T-6 Harvards in the Indo-Pakistani War of 1947-1948.
+Khyber Khan was among several officers flying liaison missions in T-6 Harvards in the Indo-Pakistani War of 1947-1948.
 He delivered a dispatch from Kashmir regarding the successful Siege of Skardu carried out by the Pakistan Army.

-On 15 September 1947, the first flying training school was raised in Pakistan and the first training aircraft was airborne at 1005 hours on 22 September.
-It was flown by Flt Lt.
+On 15 September 1947, the RPAF Flying Training School was raised and the first training aircraft was airborne at 1005 hours on 22 September, flown by Flt Lt.
 Khyber Khan and his student Flight Cadet Akhtar.

 Khyber Khan was the first to take flight in Pakistan's inaugural air display on Pakistan Day 1948, witnessed by 150,000 people.
 At precisely 11:00 AM, a Verey light signaled his takeoff.
 The crowd erupted in cheers as he performed thrilling spins and rolls in the sky.

 Wing Commander Khyber Khan was selected to attend the Air Command and Staff College in the USA on 25 April 1951.
 During his time there, he presented the Commander of the college, General George Kenney, with a pictorial representation of both the USAF and RPAF shields, along with the emblem of the Royal Pakistan Air Force, in a ceremony.
 It was noted that Khan made these presentations as tokens of appreciation for the opportunity to attend the school and for the hospitality and friendship he received during his tour.
 He was one of 26 officers from 22 allied nations attending the school.

 Khyber Khan was promoted to Air Commodore and appointed as Assistant Chief of Air Staff (Operations) on 26 December 1960.

 The P.A.F.
 Golf Tournament concluded on 16 June 1961, with Wing Commander Jebb taking first place.
 Air Commodore Khyber Khan secured second place with a score of 70, followed by Squadron Leader Karim in third with 72.
-Air Marshal Asghar Khan and Air Commodore Rehman tied for the best gross score with 91 points each, but Asghar Khan was placed fourth due to lower handicaps.
-The final results were: Air Marshal Asghar Khan 73; Air Commodore Rehman 74; Air Commodore Qadir 89; Air Commodore Piracha 81; Air Commodore Khyber Khan 70; Group Captain Afridi 79; Wing Commander Misra 80; Wing Commander Marston 73; Wing Commander A. R. Rahman 75; Wing Commander Jebb 78; Squadron Leader Karim 72; Flt.
+Air Marshal Asghar Khan and Air Commodore M. A. Rahman tied for the best gross score with 91 points each, but Asghar Khan was placed fourth due to lower handicaps.
+The final results were: Air Marshal Asghar Khan 73; Air Commodore M. A. Rehman 74; Air Commodore Qadir 89; Air Commodore Piracha 81; Air Commodore Khyber Khan 70; Group Captain Afridi 79; Wing Commander Misra 80; Wing Commander Marston 73; Wing Commander A. R. Rahman 75; Wing Commander Jebb 78; Squadron Leader Karim 72; Flt.
 Lt Ahmed 77.